rob42/freeboard-server/README.md

 Freeboard Navigation Instruments and Chartplotter
 =================================================

-Freeboard is a new way to provide marine instruments and navigation tools with low cost open hardware (Arduino and Raspberry Pi).
+Freeboard is a new way to provide marine instruments and navigation tools over WIFI with low cost open hardware (Arduino and Raspberry Pi).

 Goals
 -----